 Well, journalists do not have as many followers as pop singers and top athletes.
 Nevertheless, they greatly influence the Twitter community, when it comes to politics, healthcare, and education.

 80% of all Twitter users are Millennials and Generation Z

 Most Twitter users are 20-35 years old.
 Baby Boomers, Gen X, as well as modern teenagers, don’t use Twitter as often as Gen Y and Gen Z.

 The best time to tweet is around 8:00 – 10:00 a.m. and 6:00 – 9:00 p.m.

 People use Twitter more actively during these few hours.
 Tweets created at this time of the day get the most likes and retweets.

 40% of Twitter users don’t produce content

 Surprisingly, two from five Twitter users don’t create tweets.
 They follow numerous accounts and read tweets posted by others.
-But they don’t produce any digital content.
+But they don’t produce any digital content or ask for help digital marketing agency.
 Some of these users don’t want to share their ideas online because they have a fear of being judged.

 Marketing Twitter Stats